Old New-Gate Prison: Role as a prison

 By 1773, the Connecticut General Assembly sought a central prison to house its convicts.
 The unsuccessful mine, with its labyrinth of caves and shafts, was explored as an option as an escape-proof institution in which isolated prisoners could be kept from society.

 In May 1773, Colonel William Pitkin, Eratus Wolcott, and Captain Jonathan Humphrey visited the mines.
-They determined that by carving a 15 by 12 foot lodging room near the first shaft they had the makings of a formidable prison.
+They determined that with the carving of a 15-by-12 foot lodging room near the first shaft, they had the makings of a formidable prison.

 The colony purchased the remaining years of Captain James Holmes’s mining lease and set about constructing the necessary infrastructure needed to convert the mine into a satisfactory prison.
-A small blockhouse was constructed over the main shaft with ladder – the only entrance and exit from the mine.
-The lodging room was enlarged along with accommodations for the expected prisoners.
+A small blockhouse was constructed over the main shaft – the only entrance and exit from the mine.
+The lodging room was enlarged and supplied with accommodations for the expected prisoners.

-The General Assembly passed an act prescribing the terms of imprisonment: burglary, robbery, and counterfeiting for the first offense – not to exceed ten years, and the second offense was life.
-The keeper of the prison was authorized to punish the convicts for offenses by “moderate whipping, not exceeding ten stripes, and by putting shackles and fetters upon them.”
-It was intended that prisoners would be employed at labor.
+The General Assembly passed an act prescribing the terms of imprisonment: The sentence for a first offense of burglary, robbery, or counterfeiting was not to exceed ten years, and for the second offense, life.
+The keeper of the prison was authorized to punish the convicts with “moderate whipping, not exceeding ten stripes, and by putting shackles and fetters upon them.”
+It was intended that the prisoners would be employed at labor.

 The prison had only one point of entry and exit, a forty-foot ladder down into the mine from the guardhouse.
-Prisoners would be provided with musty straw to sleep on.
+Prisoners were provided with musty straw to sleep on.

 On December 2, 1773, representatives for the Colonial Legislature approached Captain John Viets, owner of a tavern nearby the mine, with an offer to be the prison keeper, which he accepted.